alessiapiacitelli/alessiapiacitelli/README.md

 <h3 aligh="left"> These are some of the projects I have worked on in the last year:

-- Equity Risk Premia
+- Options Term Structure using Principal Component Analysis
-- PCA
+- Equity Risk Premia using Standard Regression and Spread Analysis

 <h3 aligh="left"> how to reach me:
 <p align="left">